What I Wish I Knew Before I Bought a Range Rover Classic

 Where did you get the grey interior to swap in?

-Were there any other defects that you only came to realize after you bought it?
+Were there any other defects that only came to light after you bought it?

 After I got on the road, I discovered that the fan only blew on high — which wasn’t really a big deal — and about 250 miles into the trip I had a panic moment when the coolant-level light started flashing.
 RRCs are known for blowing head gaskets, and overheating is a major cause of that.
 It turned out to be a wire for the level sensor that broke when the water pump was being replaced.
 A quick stop at a local parts store and five minutes under the hood and I was back on the road.